 It is unlikely that any vehicle you purchase from a traveller is going to have anything approaching a full service history.
 However, there are some bits of documentation that any vehicle will need to have to make it road legal, that you will then need to hold onto for a sale.

 - WOF.
 The Warrant of Fitness is equivalent to Australia’s pink slip, or the UK MOT.
 It demonstrates that the vehicle is safe to go on the road.
-A WOF is valid for six months from time of purchase.
+A WOF is valid for six months from time of purchase for vehicles that are older than six years.
 Note that a WOF is not a mechanical certification – it is more about things like working lights, tire tread and seatbelts.
 It says nothing about the state of the engine.
-A WOF costs between $35 and $50.
+A WOF costs between $40 and $50.
 If the vehicle you are buying has a power hook up for camping, then it will also need an electrical WOF.

 - Rego.
 Registration is essentially your road tax, and can be bought in three, six, or twelve month blocks.